 I’ve had it for a while now, and it’s working out well for me.
 I still forget some doses, even though it’s right in front of my face, but at least now I can see when I’ve taken them and when I haven’t.

-It was a bit of mental shift to go from managing my meds in bottles to using a dosette, because they’ve definitely got that old person association.
+It was a bit of a mental shift to go from managing my meds in bottles to using a dosette, because they’ve definitely got that old person association.
 But by the time I got it, I was already well-established in chronic illness pill-popping mode.
 I’ve also ceased caring much about fitting in with the world, and I’m embracing my inner old person in other ways, like getting one of those shopping trolley things to carry groceries.

 Moving further into old person territory